ajstarks/svgo/README.markdown

 ### Tutorial Video ###

-A HOWTO video on the package can be seen on YouTube at <http://www.youtube.com/watch?v=ze6O2Dj5gQ4>
+A video describing how to use the package can be seen on YouTube at <http://www.youtube.com/watch?v=ze6O2Dj5gQ4>

 ## Package contents ##

-* svg.go        Library
+* svg.go:        Library
-* test-svgo     Compiles the library, builds the clients and displays the results
+* test-svgo:     Compiles the library, builds the clients and displays the results
-* newsvg        Coding template command
+* newsvg:        Coding template command
-* svgdef.go     Creates a SVG representation of the API
+* svgdef.go:     Creates a SVG representation of the API
-* flower.go     Random "flowers"
+* flower.go:     Random "flowers"
-* funnel.go     Funnel from transparent circles
+* funnel.go:    Funnel from transparent circles
-* imfade.go     Show image fading
+* imfade.go:     Show image fading
-* lewitt.go     Version of Sol Lewitt's Wall Drawing 91
+* lewitt.go:     Version of Sol Lewitt's Wall Drawing 91
-* planets.go    Show the scale of the Solar system
+* planets.go:    Show the scale of the Solar system
-* randcomp.go   Compare random number generators
+* randcomp.go:   Compare random number generators
-* richter.go    Gerhard Richter's 256 colors
+* richter.go:  Gerhard Richter's 256 colors
-* rl.go         Random lines (port of a Processing demo)
+* rl.go:         Random lines (port of a Processing demo)
-* vismem.go     Visualize data from files
+* vismem.go:     Visualize data from files
-* android.go    The Android logo
+* android.go:    The Android logo
+* gradient.go:	Linear and radial gradients
-* svgopher.go		SVGo Mascot
+* svgopher.go:		SVGo Mascot
 * images/*      Images used by the client programs